max-hill/FourLeafMLE/README.md

 # Quickstart instructions

-Open a Julia REPL from the command line by running
+First, a Julia REPL from the command line by running
 ```
 julia --threads=auto
 ```
 The optional flag `--threads=auto` is recommended for best performance.
 (Once Julia is running, you can check the number of threads with `Threads.nthreads()`.)

-Then, to get the package and all dependencies, run
+Second, to get the package and all dependencies, run
 ```
 using Pkg; Pkg.add("FourLeafMLE")
 ```
 This step may take a few minutes.

-Then, to load the package, run
+Finally, load the package by running
 ```
 using FourLeafMLE
 ```